Khoroshai/ForgeKaggleServer/README.md

 - Mods
 - A Playit.gg account (free)
 - RCon enabled in *server.properties*.
-- Set up pydrive (Nice tutorial here : https://medium.com/analytics-vidhya/how-to-connect-google-drive-to-python-using-pydrive-9681b2a14f20) Once you have your credentials file for Kaggle, you could put it in a private dataset so the notebook can easily access it.
+- Set up [pydrive](https://medium.com/analytics-vidhya/how-to-connect-google-drive-to-python-using-pydrive-9681b2a14f20).
+(Once you have your credentials file for Kaggle, you could put it in a private dataset so the notebook can easily access it)

 # How to use
 1) Prepare everything on your gdrive (zipped server with mods).